Santosh Upadhyaya

-He was the winner of first edition of Supra Star Search 2020.
+He was the winner of the first edition of Supra Star Search 2020.

 Life and career

 Santosh Upadhyaya was born on March 20, 1991, in Achham, Nepal.
 He studied MBBS in full scholarship in Tribhuwan University Teaching Hospital, Institute of Medicine, Nepal.He worked as a medical officer at Kamalbazar Primary Healthcare Center, Achham and Lubhu Primary Healthcare Center, Lalitpur.
 He joined Mr. Nepal in 2019 and won the title along with Mister talent and Mister Photogenic Subtitle.
 He represented Nepal in Mister Supranational 2021 competition in Poland to win the 3rd Runner up position and Mister Influencer subtitle.

 He established Sanurvi International and started the beauty pageant.Mister and Miss National Nepal He is the national director of Mister and Miss Supranational Nepal from 2022.
 He is the official franchise holder of Miss and Mister Supranational, The Miss Globe, Miss Intercontinental, Mister International (Thailand) and Mister tourism World for Nepal.